What Are Some of the Causes of Aggression in Children?

 To treat it, we have to find out what’s driving it

-Raul R. Silva, MD
+By Raul Silva, MD

 Aggression can be a symptom of many different underlying problems.
 It's a very polymorphic thing, a commonality for any number of different psychiatric conditions, medical problems, and life circumstances.
 And so at the very essence of treating aggression is first to find out what's driving it.